secureblue/secureblue/POSTINSTALL-README.md

 ```
 ujust set-kargs-hardening
 ```
-When you run the command, a set of hardened boot parameters will be applied, after that it will then ask you would like to apply additional boot parameters.
+When you run the command, it will ask a couple questions for if you want to apply additional boot parameters, after that a set of hardened boot parameters will be applied, depending on your choices.
 (These kargs are *also* documented in the [link above](files/system/usr/share/ublue-os/just/70-secureblue.just.readme.md#additional-unstable-kargs))

-### Unstable hardening kargs
-If you answer `Y` when prompted, additional (unstable) hardening kargs will be applied, which can cause issues on some hardware, but stable on other hardware.
 ### 32-bit support
 If you answer `N`, or press enter without any input, support for 32-bit programs will be disabled on the next boot.
 If you run exclusively modern software, chances are likely you don't need this, so it's safe to disable for additional attack surface reduction.

 However, there are certain exceptions.
 A couple common usecases are if you need Steam, or run an ocassional application in Wine you'll likely want to keep support for 32-bit programs.
 If this is the case, answer `Y`.
+### Unstable hardening kargs
+If you answer `Y` when prompted, additional (unstable) hardening kargs will be applied, which can cause issues on some hardware, but stable on other hardware.

 ## Setup USBGuard